Global Patent Protection

 How can Indian inventors get patent protection in other countries?

 An inventor from India can apply for a patent grant in foreign countries in the following two cases –

 i.
 When the inventor wants a patent grant in India and countries abroad, both.

 In this case, the inventor needs to inform the Patent Office of his willingness of being granted a patent in India and other countries abroad.

 ii.
 When the inventor wants a patent grant in countries abroad but not in India.

 In this case, the inventor must seek permission from the Patent Office for filing such a patent application abroad.
 Usually, Patent Office reverts within 21 days of such an application for permission.
 This has been mandated by the provisions of Sec.
 39 of the Indian Patent Act.

 Treaties and Convention

-One of the first treaties for the subject of Industrial Properties, The Paris Convention for the Protection of Industrial Property, signed in Paris, France on 20th March 1883, was made with an objective of promoting trade and safeguarding industrial properties within the countries having membership of the Convention without any loss of the priority dates.
+One of the first treaties for the subject of Industrial Properties, The Paris Convention for the Protection of Intellectual Property, signed in Paris, France on 20th March 1883, was made with an objective of promoting trade and safeguarding industrial properties within the countries having membership of the Convention without any loss of the priority dates.
 India became a member state of the Paris Convention in December 1998.

 According to the convention, an inventor can file an application for patent grants in as many countries as he is willing at the same time.
 If he has filed an application for a patent earlier, he can further file a patent application to the member states within 12 months of filing the first patent application, providing him with benefit in all those countries of claiming the filing date of the first application.